Frequently Asked Questions

 - What should I bring/pack for CORE June?

-For the June program, you only need a change of clothes and toiletries.
+For the June program, you only need a sleeping bag/linen, a change of clothes and toiletries.
 Click here for a quick packing checklist.

 - What is a(n) AC, RA, Preceptor and CORE Leader?

 An AC (Area Coordinator) is a professional staff member responsible for the management of campus residence halls.
 You will meet them in June.
 RAs (Resident Advisor) and Preceptors are trained student staff to assist students in campus living and academic life, respectively.
 You will be assigned your RA & Preceptor before your arrive in August.
 During CORE June, you will meet CORE Leaders which serve is both the RA & Preceptor capacity during CORE June.